Amixdu/DataSciCourseAutoGrader/README.md

 Run "node index.js" to start locally hosted server <br>
 Go to http://localhost:3000 <br>
 Enter file path of the folder that contains the python files to be tested and click submit <br>
+To check downloaded results, open the newly created "results" folder